Configurations

 One of the most powerful features of PuzzleClone is its separation of a puzzle's logic from its instance.

-• The Specification File (spec.yaml) is the blueprint—it defines the puzzle's structure, rules, and how to randomize it.
+- The Specification File (yaml) serves as a plan for batch generation of puzzles, defining the puzzle's structure, rules, and how to randomize it.

-• The Configuration is the build plan—it's a complete record of every random choice made for one specific puzzle instance.
+- The Configuration (JSON) is instance-specific, including every random choice made for one specific puzzle instance.

-When you have both the blueprint and the build plan, you can perfectly recreate a unique puzzle.
+When you have both the specification file and the configuration, you can perfectly recreate a unique puzzle.
 This separation offers two key advantages:

-1. Verifiability: How do you know your complex spec.yaml is correct?
+spec.yamlis correct?
 You can generate a puzzle from your seed puzzle's known parameters, creating a configuration file.
 Then, use that configuration to generate a new puzzle.
-If the new puzzle and its answer match your original seed puzzle, your blueprint is correct.
-It's the ultimate sanity check.
+If the new puzzle and its answer match your original seed puzzle, your specification file is likely to be correct. -

-2. Flexibility: Imagine you want to translate a puzzle into another language or change its theme (e.g., from students to wizards) without altering the core logic.
+Flexibility: Imagine you want to translate a puzzle into another language or change its theme (e.g., from students to wizards) without altering the core logic.
 Configurations make this trivial.
-You can reuse the exact same logical "build plan" with a new "blueprint" that only changes the descriptive text, guaranteeing 100% logical consistency.
+You can reuse the exact same configuration with a new specification file that only changes the descriptive text, guaranteeing 100% logical consistency.

 Anatomy of a Configuration

-Every puzzle generated by PuzzleClone includes a config field that stores its unique build plan.
+Every puzzle generated by PuzzleClone includes a config field that stores its unique configuration.
 This configuration captures two types of information:

 Configuration-Based Puzzle Generation